Skip to table of contents

 Students should consult with their department prior to making any arrangements with a facility as a student may not attend a rotation at an off-site entity unless there is a fully executed agreement in place.

-The Clinical Affiliation Policies and Procedures are located on the University of Oklahoma Health Sciences Center Admissions and Records website.
+The Clinical Affiliation Policies and Procedures are located on the OU Health Sciences Recruitment and Admissions website.

 Audit enrollment is non-credit bearing and is used by students who want to take a class for information, not to count toward a degree.
 Students enrolling as an auditor must meet the following guidelines: